-Here are some of the most asked questions about the Absinthe show.
+Here are some of the most asked questions about Absinthe in Vegas.

-Many guests like to dress up to see Absinthe, especially at the later shows, but it’s not required.
+Many guests like to dress up, especially at the later shows, but it’s not required.
 So resort casual wear like jeans and a t-shirt are acceptable.

 Is There An Age Limit?

-Absinthe is an adult show – ages 18 and up only.
+Absinthe is an adult production – ages 18 and up only.

 Is There Any Nudity In The Show?

-The guys in the show also took their shirts off, and a few even sported underwear-like garments.
+The guys also took their shirts off, and a few even sported underwear-like garments.
 So if that’s too much skin for your liking, then it’s best to skip this show.

 Can You Drink During The Show?

-No outside food or beverages are allowed at the show.
-But you can buy drinks at the Absinthe truck outside before heading into the tent.
+No outside food or beverages are allowed.
+But you can buy drinks at the truck outside before heading into the tent.
 It’s not cheap, though.
 To give one example, it was around $10 or $12 for a bottle of water.

 There are also servers inside the venue to take your alcohol and beverage orders anytime during the show.

-Absinthe Las Vegas is hilarious, and I recommend seeing it for the acrobatics alone.
-The stunts are terrifying, making the entire show feel fun and fast-paced.
+Absinthe in Vegas is hilarious, and I recommend seeing it for the acrobatics alone.
+The stunts are terrifying, making the entire production feel fun and fast-paced.